 “I don’t know anything will change even if you go to the principal,” says local mom Sue Chiappone Moore.
 “Sometimes if bullying continues, especially in kindergarten, it’s part of the school culture.
 There’s always two sides to every story and somewhere in the middle is the truth.
 So, I think meeting with the principal and the teacher together would be a good course of action — with the child, too.
 This can be a starter lesson in him learning to advocate for himself.”

-Your approach to a bullying situation is key.
+Your approach to a bullying situation at any age is key.
 Handle it the moment you know about it, and if you do not get a response within 24 hours, keep at it until you do.